 Each Department is managed by the Director and the General Assembly.
-The General Assembly consists of all faculty members who are integrated into the Department, 1 member of Special Teaching Personnel, 1 member of Special Technical Personnel, and a number of undergraduate and postgraduate students equal to 15% of the number of faculty members.
+The General Assembly consists of all faculty members who are integrated into the Department, 1 member of Special Teaching Personnel / Special Technical.
 The General Assembly elects the Director of the Technical, makes proposals for the Programme of Studies, takes care of the finances of the Department and decides on the teaching tasks of the educational staff.
 The Director of the Department convenes the General Assembly, having set the items on the agenda, presides over it and checks whether its decisions are being implemented.